cstobey/vclods/docs/sh.md

 literate_source|literate_source|Allows heredoc-level substitutions for any string either through stdin or as a function argument. locking|get_semaphore_lock|Get a lock.
-First argument is the lock basename. operations|vclod_operation|Within the current VCLODScript's context, process a custom defined VCLODScript. stdin acts as a VCLODScript's file contents; $1 like the filename with extensions. temp_files|pre_exit_trap|adds the given command to the beginning of the exit trap temp_files|post_exit_trap|adds the given command to the end of the exit trap temp_files|add_file_cleanup|Cleans up the given file(s) when the current script or subshell exits. temp_files|vclod_mktemp|Returns the filename of a created temporary file.
-Automatically flags the file to be cleaned up upon script or subshell exit. vcurl|urlen|url encode a string from stdin vcurl|vcurl_get_header_value|takes a HTTP header key name and returns its value from the last vcurl call. vcurl|vcurl_get_http_status_code|gets the 3 digit HTTP status code
+First argument is the lock basename. operations|vclod_operation|Within the current VCLODScript's context, process a custom defined VCLODScript. stdin acts as a VCLODScript's file contents; $1 like the filename with extensions. trap|pre_exit_trap|adds the given command to the beginning of the exit trap trap|post_exit_trap|adds the given command to the end of the exit trap trap|add_file_cleanup|Cleans up the given file(s) when the current script or subshell exits. vcurl|urlen|url encode a string from stdin vcurl|vcurl_get_header_value|takes a HTTP header key name and returns its value from the last vcurl call. vcurl|vcurl_get_http_status_code|gets the 3 digit HTTP status code